abhijeetk/af-binder/doc/afb-application-writing.md

 ### Writing a Qt application

 Writing Qt applications is also supported.
 Qt offers standard API to send request through HTTP or WebSockets.

 It is also possible to write QML applications.
-A sample QML application [token-websock] is avaliable..
+A sample QML application [token-websock] is available:

 - [token-websock](https://gerrit.automotivelinux.org/gerrit/gitweb?p=src/app-framework-binder.git;a=blob;f=test/token-websock.qml)
 a simple "hello world" application in QML

-### Writing "C" application
+### Writing a "C" application

 C applications can use afb-daemon binder through a websocket connection.